ELPatitoLoco/ScriptedEvents-Wiki-Clone/Reskin.md

 The players to change the looks of roles of.
 [Player variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Variables#player-variables) can be used here.

 ### ROLETYPE
 The role type to set.
-Valid RoleTypes can be found in the Exiled resources channel.
+Valid RoleTypes can be found in the [Exiled resources](https://exiled-team.github.io/Web/docs/Resources/Intro/#roletype-team-side-and-faction)